IrvinCrespo/pleymeplayer/README.md

 ## Example

-You can use properties programatically...
+You can change properties programatically...

 ```kotlin